sergiomt/centorion/README.md

 This allows the distribution of virtual machines with very small file size (under 15Mb) compared to the tens of gigabytes required for a VM image.

 The default install creates a minimal CentOS 7 virtual machine to start building a server or a development machine.

-Video aceleration requires VirtualBox Additions 5.2.18 or later
+This minimal machine contains:

 - [CentOS 7.3](#centos-73)
 - [Git](#git)
 - Mercurial with HGK and Extension Queues

+Video aceleration, which is highly recommended if using Cinnamon, requires VirtualBox Additions 5.2.18 or later.

-Then it is possible to install selectively the following applications.
+It is possible to install selectively the following applications.

 - [Android Studio 3.0.1](#android-studio-301)
 - [Ant 1.9.4](#ant-194)